-Following, this example is concretely demonstrated by an AWS Cloud Formation template [28] generated by the Aggregation Operator in Listing 1.
+In the following, this example is concretely demonstrated by an AWS Cloud Formation template [35] generated by the discussed Aggregation Operator.
+The template is shown in Listing 1.
 An AWS Cloud Formation template is a configuration file, readable and processable by the AWS Cloud to automatically provision and configure cloud resources.
-For the sake of simplicity the depicted template in Listing 1 shows only the relevant parts of the template, which are adapted by the Aggregation Operator.
-To run the example scenario on AWS, three parts are needed within the AWS Cloud Formation template to reflect the aggregation of $SI{3,1}$ and $SI{1,2}$ : (i) an elastic load balancer (MyLB), which is able to scale components, (ii) a launch configuration (MyCfg), which provides configuration parameters about an Amazon Machine Image
+For the sake of simplicity, the depicted template in Listing 1 shows only the relevant parts, which are adapted by the Aggregation Operator.
+To run the example scenario on AWS, three parts are needed within the AWS Cloud Formation template to reflect the aggregation of SI{3,1} and SI{1,2}: (i) an elastic load balancer (MyLB), which is able to scale components, (ii) a launch configuration (MyCfg), which provides configuration parameters about an Amazon Machine Image (AMI) containing implementation of stateless component as well as a runtime to execute the component in the form of an AWS Elastic Compute Cloud (EC2) [39] instance and, (iii) an autoscaling group (MyAutoscalingGroup) to define scaling parameters used by the elastic load balancer and the wiring of the elastic load balancer and the launch configuration.